Faculty members publish books on variety of topics

 "Our State Parks, Western Pennsylvania"

-Photography and text by Christopher Rolinson, assistant professor, School of Communication.
+Photography and text by Christopher Rolinson, associate professor, School of Communication.
 Edited by Michael Caggeso

 Rolinson's fine arts photography book has 92 photos depicting remote and wild locales within 23 state parks across Western Pennsylvania.
 The project grew out of photos that Rolinson shot while teaching a Nature Photography class in 2004.